 81) What is Security testing?

-Security testing is a kind of testing that targets assessing the togetherness, verification, approval, accessibility, and classification of the application under test.
+Security testing is a kind of testing that targets assessing the integrity, verification, approval, accessibility, and classification of the application under test.

 82) What is penetration testing?

-Penetration testing additionally called pen testing is a cyberattack recreation sent off on your PC framework.
-By doing consistent pen testing organizations can get master unbiased third-party feedback on their security processes Though potentially time-consuming and costly, pen testing can help prevent extremely expensive and damaging breaches.
+Penetration testing, additionally called pen testing, is a cyberattack simulation conducted on your PC framework.
+By doing consistent pen testing, organizations can get master unbiased third-party feedback on their security processes.
+Though potentially time-consuming and costly, pen testing can help prevent extremely expensive and damaging breaches.

 83) What is robustness testing?

-concurrency When numerous users are logged in, testing is defined as a testing approach for identifying faults in an application.
-At the conclusion of the day, watch the impact as a large number of clients engage in a comparable activity at the same time.
+84) What is concurrency testing?
+Concurrency: When numerous users are logged in, testing is defined as a testing approach for identifying faults in an application.
+After the day, watch the impact as a large number of clients engage in a comparable activity at the same time.
 This testing is also known as multiuser testing.

 85) What is backend testing?

 Backend Testing is a trying strategy that checks the server-side or data set of web applications or a product.
-Backend testing is used to ensure that the application layer or data set a layer of a web application or program is free of database faults such as data loss.
+Backend testing is used to ensure that the application layer or data layer of a web application or program is free of database faults, such as data loss.

 Database testing is another term for backend testing.
 The information entered in the front end will be put away in the back-end data set.
-The data set might be MySQL, SQL Server, Oracle, and so forth The information will be coordinated in the tables as records and it is utilized to help the substance of the page.
+The data set might be MySQL, SQL Server, Oracle, and so forth.h The information will be coordinated in the tables as records, and it is utilized to help the content of the page.

 86) What is A/B testing?